William Truelove: Military service

 He was promoted to Rear-Admiral in May 2012 and took command of Maritime Forces Pacific in June 2012.
 In 2015 he was appointed as Commander, Canadian Defence Liaison Council in Washington.
+In July 2018, he stepped down as defence attaché at the Embassy of Canada, Washington, D.C., and retired from the Canadian Armed Forces.

 He was invested as an officer of the Order of Military Merit in 2009 and promoted to commander of the order in 2016.

 Awards and decorations

 Truelove's personal awards and decorations include the following: